Key takeaways

 The main challenges include:

-- Different courts might interpret similar situations differently leading to unpredictable outcomes
+- Different courts might interpret similar situations differently, leading to unpredictable outcomes

 - The responsibility falls on the wronged party to prove unfair treatment occurred